Eliminating waste is the fundamental principle of lean thinking.

 Time, like any resource, has multiple pulls.
-In following customer development there is a basic pull for activities outside the building versus inside the building.
-Steve Blank asserts that all the answers lie outside the building and advocates the creation of a cross-functional customer development team which must include the founders.
+In following customer development, there is a basic pull for activities outside the building versus inside the building.
+Steve Blank asserts that all the answers lie outside the building and advocates the creation of a cross-functional customer development team that must include the founders.
 What about work that needs to get done inside the building?
 Who is going to implement the solutions to problems uncovered outside the building?

 The problem is further exacerbated if you are a technical founder (like me) because time is utilized very differently when going from product development to customer development.
 Paul Graham wrote an excellent essay on the two types of schedules: manager’s schedule and maker’s schedule.
-Managers typically organize their day into 1 hour blocks, and spend each hour dealing with a different task.
+Managers typically organize their day into 1-hour blocks and spend each hour dealing with a different task.
 Makers, like programmers and writers, need to organize their day into longer blocks of uninterrupted time.
 The cost of context switching is low (and expected) in a Manager’s schedule.
 It is high (and a productivity killer) in a Maker’s schedule.

 The first comes from psychologist Mihály Csíkszentmihályi who defines flow as a mental state of operation when you are at your best.
 When you are in flow, you are so totally immersed in an activity that nothing else matters.
-You loose your self-consciousness and sense of time.
+You lose your self-consciousness and sense of time.